 Librerias El Sotano: Sells a range of books, CDs and DVDs in stores and online. www.elsotano.com

-MixUp Music Store: MixUp has branches in various towns and cities across Mexico and offers customers an extensive range of music CDs and DVDs.
+MixUp Music Store: MixUp has branches in various towns and cities across Mexico, most often situated in shopping malls, offering customers an extensive range of music CDs and DVDs.
+Of late they have expanded into other items including console games, digital technology, and sound systems (speakers, headphones, etc).
 Some stores also have a separate classical music section. www.mixup.com.mx

 One of the biggest attractions for foreign shoppers in Mexico is the absolutely enormous range of local markets available here.
 Markets in Mexico go back to Aztec times.